tkhr0/mfa-cli/README.md

 # MFA-CLI
 A CLI client for MFA
+It's a MFA code manager.
+You can manage MFA accounts and its secret code.

 ## Install
 Download a latest mfa-cli from mfa-cli.zip link on below releases page.